Rundee-Official/Rundee_RundeeItemFactory/README.md

 ## Installation

 1. Clone this repository
-2. Open `RundeeItemFactory.sln` in Visual Studio
+2. Open `RundeeItemFactory/RundeeItemFactory.sln` in Visual Studio
 3. Build the project (Release or Debug)
 4. Ensure Ollama is installed and running

+For detailed installation instructions, see [INSTALLATION_GUIDE.md](docs/INSTALLATION_GUIDE.md)

 ## Usage